validatedpatterns/docs/content/ci/_index.md

 These are the latest results of the Validated Patterns CI test runs.

-**NOTE:** Some jobs are currently failing prior to pattern deployment due to [timeouts while deploying OpenShift](https://issues.redhat.com/browse/OCPBUGS-10439).
+**NOTE:** [March 24th] Some jobs are currently failing prior to pattern deployment due to [timeouts while deploying OpenShift](https://issues.redhat.com/browse/OCPBUGS-10439).

+**NOTE:** [March 29th] We are working to resolve capacity issues causing Azure jobs to fail.

 Subsequent versions of this page will differentiate between failures prior to pattern installation, and those in the pattern tests.